What Is It Like to Fly Around the World During a Pandemic?

 I typically work 12 days out of 28.
 My most recent full trip went from Memphis, Tennessee to Narita, Japan.
 Then Taipei, Taiwan to Hong Kong to New Delhi, India, and then Guangzhou, China.
 Then Narita, Japan to Osaka, Japan to Hong Kong.
 Then Hong Kong to Memphis, Tenn.

 What types of things are you delivering?

 On our layovers, we’re not walking around like we usually would, not going out to dinner.
 We’re quarantined in the hotels and often in our hotel rooms.
 Gyms and restaurants are closed.
-Most places they’ll deliver food.
+In most places, they’ll deliver food.
 In France, we can go to the grocery store.
 In Honolulu, I was able to go out for a walk, but you couldn’t linger.
-It becomes kind of a relief just to be back in the airplane, because that’s a routine that’s normal and well-understood.
+It becomes kind of a relief just to be back in the airplane because that’s a routine that’s normal and well-understood.